 Valley Recreation District initiated a Community Garden project.
 They have placed 4 raised planters on our property.
 People in the community will be welcome to plant, care for and harvest from there space in the planters.
-Still to be done is to put up a fence to keep the deer from eating the produce.
+A fence has been erected to keep the deer from eating the produce.

 A small perennial garden was planted between the patio and The Centre.
 Of course it features an obelisk built at The Centre.